 Journey to the Center of the Earth, Part 3 | Blind and Backward Down the Center of the Narrow Road

 On either end of the broad hillside of slides were two super-slides that required an extra dose of courage to go down.
-There was no temptation to try the really tall one that made a person fly all-but straight down and left them picking their swimsuit out of places it should not be.
+There was no temptation to try the really tall one that made a person fly all but straight down and left them picking their swimsuit out of places it should not be.
 The other one was a tube-slide, snake-shaped and fast.
 (I’m sure it’s much exaggerated in my memory.)
-The hitch was that there was a risk of injury if a person went down front-facing, so you had to take it backward, sitting on an innertube.
+The catch on the latter was that there was a risk of injury to down front-facing, so a person had to take it backward, sitting in an innertube.
 Did I mention that I have a terrible fear of heights, equilibrium problems, and some Serious Trust-Issues?

 All I could see going down were knees, feet, white knuckles gripping the innertube, and the circular joints of the slide racing past while I grated the words over my teeth, “Trust it!
 Trust it!
 Trust it!...”
 This image is etched in my mind forever.
 I admit, at some point partway down, it became a thrill more than a terror.
 However, challenge checked off, I won’t likely be doing it again.

-I strongly suspect that the experience was “divinely orchestrated” to teach me a profoundly valuable lesson—one that returns to me every time I’m faced with a fear-inducing decision—whether to do the hard, right thing or side-step it.
-I learned that sometimes it’s better to actively step into the doing before fear has a chance to dissuade you.
-There will be plenty of time to deal with fear when you’re deep enough in to experience the faithfulness of the One who prompted (or taught) you to do the thing in the first place.
+In all honesty, I suspect that the experience was “divinely orchestrated” to teach me a profoundly valuable lesson—one that returns to me every time I’m faced with a fear-inducing decision—whether to do the hard, right thing or side-step it.
+The lesson was that sometimes it’s better to actively step into the doing before fear has a chance to dissuade you.
+There will be plenty of time to deal with fear when you’re deep enough in (meaning too far to back out) to experience the faithfulness of the One who prompted you to do the thing in the first place.

-If it weren’t for self-awareness of my natural, glaring propensity for disobedience, I might have missed the lesson.
-I knew the right thing to do in the moment, but I could also see the extraordinary cost of the decision in the distance (in the future prophesied in Scripture).
-The lesson of the waterslide spoke clearly into the situation.
-I can take the step of getting in line in the proverbial staging pool—by doing the hard, right thing now—and I must.
-But without obedience to, reliance on, the rules of the Designer, put there to preserve my life, I won’t make it through without some serious damage being done.
+If it weren’t for hyper-self-awareness of my natural propensity for disobedience, I might have missed the lesson.
+I knew the right thing to do in the moment, and I could also see the extraordinary cost of the decision in the distance—in fact, all the way into the prophesied future end of days.
+But the lesson of the waterslide spoke clearly into the situation: I can take the step of getting in line in the proverbial staging pool—by doing the hard, right things now—and I must.
+But without obedience to, reliance on, the rules of the Designer (put there to preserve life), I won’t make it through without devastating damage being done.

-Likewise, we are all fully responsible for stepping out in obedience to God’s prompting (by Word or Spirit) to do whatever hard, right thing he places in front of us, but we won’t make it through to the end apart from obedient reliance on him to lead us and help us.
+Likewise, we are all fully responsible for stepping out in obedience to God’s prompting (by Word or Spirit) to do whatever hard, right thing he places in front of us in a given moment, but we won’t make it through to the end apart from obedient reliance on him to lead us and help us.
 The New Testament Letter to the Hebrews makes this very case.

 Quoting a Psalm of David (Psalm 95:7b-11), in reference to the ancient Israelites on their wilderness journey under the leadership of Moses, the author exhorts his first-century audience: